AMSA’s forms and online payment system will be unavailable on Monday 11th December from 8 pm to 11 pm (AEDT).

 When the personal information that we collect is no longer required, we destroy or delete it in a secure manner, in accordance with our Records Disposal Authority.

-When you browse this website, our system may automatically make a record of your visit and log the following information for statistical purposes:
+When you browse this website, our system may automatically make a record of your visit and log the following information for analytical purposes:

-This information is analysed to determine this website's usage statistics.
+This information is analysed to determine this website's usage statistics and opportunities for improving the way we deliver information.

 However, no attempt will be made to identify individual users except where a law enforcement agency (eg the Australian Federal Police) exercises a warrant to inspect our service provider's log files.